-This credit line includes three ancillary facilities in the amount of \in 20.0 million, \in 10.0 million and \in 1.5 million.
+This credit line includes three ancillary facilities in the amount of € 20.0 million, € 10.0 million and € 1.5 million.
 The first serves as an overdraft facility for the OGE cash pool and the second as an overdraft facility for VGT.
-The remaining third ancillary facility is reserved for surety (e.g. bank guarantees) from OGE and \in 1.1 million had been utilised as of 31 December 2019 for the issuing of bank guarantees.
-These guarantees are not expected to be called upon.
+The remaining third ancillary facility is reserved for surety (e.g. bank guarantees) from OGE and € 1.1 million had been utilised as of 31 December 2020 for the issuing of bank guarantees.
+In August 2020, OGE concluded a further surety line in the amount of € 10.0 million.
+As of 31 December 2020, € 1.6 million of this facility had been utilised for the issuing of bank guarantees.

-In the 2018 financial year, a Euro Commercial Paper Programme with a total volume of \in 500.0 million was established as additional cover for short-term liquidity requirements.
+In the 2018 financial year, a Euro Commercial Paper Programme with a total volume of € 500.0 million was established as additional cover for short-term liquidity requirements.
 There were no Euro Commercial Paper issues outstanding at the reporting date.

-Given the maturities of the bonds maturing in 2020, 2023, 2025, 2028, 2029 and 2034 as well as the RCF maturing in 2024 and the Euro Commercial Paper Programme as a further source of short-term financing, VGT has overall a balanced liquidity profile with broadly diversified maturities.
+Given the maturities of the bonds maturing in 2023, 2025, 2028, 2029 and 2034 as well as the RCF maturing in 2024 and the Euro Commercial Paper Programme as a further source of short-term financing, the Group has overall a balanced liquidity profile with broadly diversified maturities.

 In order to cover its obligations arising from pension entitlements, OGE uses a Contractual Trust Agreement (CTA).
 The trust fund set up in this connection is managed on a fiduciary basis by Helaba Pension Trust e.V.
 (Helaba), Frankfurt am Main.
 Plan assets at Helaba have been netted with the corresponding pension obligations in the balance sheet.
-In the 2019 financial year, \in 26.5 million was added to the plan assets for pension obligations and \in 9.7 million for long-term working-time account obligations.
-Furthermore, in 2019 remuneration payments of \in 0.1 million made for fulfilment shortfalls in connection with part-time phased-retirement programmes were taken from the trust assets over the course of the year.
+In the 2020 financial year, € 48.8 million was added to the plan assets for pension obligations and € 6.2 million for long-term working-time account obligations.
+Furthermore, in 2020 remuneration payments of € 0.1 million made for fulfilment shortfalls in connection with part-time phased-retirement programmes were taken from the trust assets of OGE over the course of the year and that part of the trust assets therefore released in full.